ErlendNilsen/WillowPtarmigan_PartialMigration/README.md

 A preprint is available [here](https://ecoevorxiv.org/9whck/)

 Paper is (upon archiving of this repo) conditionally accepted for publication in Ecology and Evolution

+This work is based on the MSc thesis of Øyvind Arnekleiv.